Best 8 Places To Visit In Cebu In 2019 [Update]

 8).
 Camotes Islands

-Located in between Cebu, Leyte, and Bohol, Camotes Islands are a group of 3 islands – Pacijan, Poro, and Ponson.
+Located in between Cebu, Leyte, and Bohol, Camotes Islands are a group of 4 islands – Pacijan, Poro, Tulang and Ponson.
 Camote is also the native name for sweet potato.
-This small group of islands is just a2-hour boat ride from Danao, just north of Cebu City.
+This small group of islands is just a 2-hour boat ride from Danao, just north of Cebu City.

-So let’s wait and see what will happen in the countdown to April 26.
-In the meantime, stay tuned for next week’s blog to see what I have in store as another nearby alternative to Boracay.
-Please don’t forget to like and share this article and please feel free to leave comments below.
+Please stay tuned for next week’s blog to see what I have in store as another nearby alternative to Boracay.
+Please read my related articles below.
+Also, don’t forget to like and share this article and please feel free to leave comments below.